giellalt/lang-sma/src-fst-root.lexc.md

 ### tags for adverbs and komparerte adj
 * **+Gram/Comp +Gram/Superl**:

+## Semantic tags

-## Semantic tags to help disambiguation & synt. analysis:
+Semantic tags help disambiguation and syntactic analysis.
+All tags used are defined and listed below.

 * +Sem/Act = Activity
 * +Sem/Adr = Webadr